 In the above equation, h(x) is the dependent variable, whereas x is the independent variable. θ0 and θ1 are the parameters.
-Clearly, the above equation is a straight line, and hence it defines a linear regression.
-The number of independent variables may be more than one (indeed, in any practical scenario, it IS more than one), and we call that multivariate regression.
-You don't need to memorize these terms, but just so you know, multivariate is a fancy term for more than one independent variable.
-Our goal is to find out the values of the parameters θ0 and θ1, so that the plot we create fits the training data well.
+The above equation is a straight line, and hence it defines a linear regression.
+The number of independent variables may be more than one (indeed, in any practical scenario, it is more than one), and we call that multivariate regression.
+You don’t need to memorize these terms, but just so you know, multivariate is a fancy term for more than one independent variable.
+Our goal is to find out the values of the parameters θ0 and θ1 so that the plot we create fits the training data well.

-Next, we will take a look at the UCI data and create a classification script to predict if “stabf” field is statble or unstable.
+Next, we will take a look at the UCI data and create a classification script to predict if the “stabf” field is stable or unstable.

-As you can probably notice above, we basically do a “fit” to get the data to fit in an equation, so that we can use it to predict the outcomes should we have similar data.
-Other than that, the code is fairly straight forward.
-You need to have a good understanding of numpy and pandas to understand what has been done here.
+As you can probably notice above, we do a “fit” to get the data to fit in an equation so that, we can use it to predict the outcomes should we have similar data.
+Other than that, the code is fairly straightforward.
+You need to have a good understanding of NumPy and pandas to understand, what has been done here.
 Since you are interested in machine learning, I am assuming that you have already glanced at those tools.
 If not, now is an excellent time to do so.

-You may use any other algorithm to solve this problem, may be using random forests or k-nearest neighbour, or yet some other method.
-But you major construct will remain the same.
-Also, it would be good if you can try other algorithms and play around with it.
+You can use any other algorithm to solve this problem, maybe random forests or k-nearest neighbors, or yet another method.
+But your main composition will remain the same.
+Also, it would be nice if you could try other algorithms and play with them.

-When I started writing this blog, I thought I would at least touch upon as much material as is possible, but after 6 pages, it seems to me that in order to do so, I need to have at least 60 more pages.
-Machine Learning is a vast topic (and I am primarily interested in the math and algo design), but writing a blog on just that topic will require about 20-25 pages.
+When I started writing this blog as a Python development services provider, I thought I would touch on as much content as possible, but after 6 pages, I think I need at least 60 more pages to do so.
+Machine Learning is a vast topic (and I am primarily interested in math and algo design), but writing a blog on that topic will require about 20-25 pages.

-However, I will definitely come back to the topic some time in the future, and write a part 2 of this blog, which will delve deep into the theoritical aspect of it.
+However, I will come back to the topic sometime in the future and write part 2 of this blog, which will delve deep into the theoretical aspect of it.
 It is a fascinating and addictive topic.

-In my work experience, I have implemented ML systems in various law enforcment agencies in this country (face detection, number plate detection of cars which are travelling at a speed that is greater than the maximum permissible limit for the stretch of the road in question), and my part 2 of that blog will be dedicated to those aspects.
+In my work experience, I have implemented ML systems in various law enforcement agencies in this country (face detection, and number plate detection of cars, that are traveling at a speed, that is greater, than the maximum permissible limit for the stretch of the road in question), and my part 2 of that blog will be dedicated to those aspects.

 This blog is just an initiation document.
-It is by no means an authoritative material, and I have tried to arouse interest in you to learn more about machine learning and AI.
-I think the best way to start off with Machine Learning and AI is to take a basic ML course from Coursera or Udemy, and then read up specific topics from various sources on the internet.
+It is by no means authoritative material, and I have tried to arouse interest in you to learn more about machine learning and AI.
+I think the best way to start with Machine Learning and AI is to take a basic ML course from Coursera or Udemy.
+And then read up on specific topics from various sources on the internet.
 I wish you all the best in this journey.